The Mopar stories site

 V8s and Hurricanes for Dodge and Ram

-Stellpower suggested a hybrid using the Hurricane Six.
-Regardless, the work put into the E85 Hellcat Demon 170 suggests that new technologies for the Hurricane engine; the Demon 170 is a 1,025 horsepower monster with production up to 3,300.
+Indiana will be making more Hurricane parts.
+The straight six has more power than any Hemi V8s but the Hellcat, with 10% better economy; and a more powerful variant is still planned.
+Stellpower suggested a hybrid Hurricane Six.
+The work put into the E85 Hellcat Demon 170 suggests that new technologies for the Hurricane engine; the Demon 170 is a 1,025 horsepower monster with production up to 3,300.
 Some of the people behind the Demon appear to have left.

 Spy videos and photos show a Hurricane-powered Ram TRX.